rusher321/RNA-seq-2019nCov/README.md

 ## Installation
 ```
 git clone https://github.com/rusher321/RNA-seq-2019nCov.git
 ```
 Notes: The above dependent software needs to be installed separately according to their instructions.
-After installing, the users should edit the input.config file, and change the software path to your own path.
+After installing, the users should edit the config.yaml file, and change the software path to your own path.

 ## Usage
 ### 1.Build the index for database
+** 1) bulit the human rna index for bwa
+      ```
+      bwa index Human_rRNA_NCBI.fa
+      ```
+** 2) bulit the human genome index  for HISAT2
+      ```
+      hisat2-build index hg19.fa hg19 -p 6
+      ```
+** 3) bulit the kraken2 database index
+      ```
+      kraken-build --build --threads 8 --db ./YourDBpath/
+      ```
+      Here we used the [MiniKraken2_v2_8GB: (5.5GB) 8GB Kraken 2 Database built from the Refseq bacteria, archaea, and viral libraries and the GRCh38 human genome]
+** 4) bulit the kraken2x database index
+** 5) Edit the config.yaml file, and change the database path to your own path

 ### 2.Run the pipeline.
 **Input requirements**